theanine3D/Blender-BAM-Exporter/README.md

 ## Known Issues
 - The "Selected Only" export option currently has no effect, as the feature still needs more testing.
-- The addon currently doesn't install the blend2bam dependency automatically if it's missing.
-This will be addressed in a future update.